charliecharlie29/FloroHydrogel_Tracking/README.md

 Finally, there is a video_creation function that creates a video by combining the time lapse images of the gels.

 The code is developed by Kuan-Lin Chen, and is used for research purpose, please do not use for commercial purpose.
-The author thanks Dr. Henry Herbol, Dr. Joshua Fern, and Hsiang-Yun Chien for insightsul advices and helps.